-No, you’re probably not singing that song when word comes, forcing you to move before the school year ends.
+No, you’re probably not singing that song when orders come, forcing you to PCS before the school year ends.
 There is something so frustrating about those military orders with a report day of mid-April.
 A mid-year move is bad enough, but why can’t Human Resource Command think about the school calendar?

 Anyway, you have military orders, you are moving, and the kids will have to leave school early.
 What’s a military parent to do?!

 Here are some experiences from those who have done it a time or three before.

 “It’s up to the principal of the new school whether they will accept the grades from the previous school if they cannot attend a new school for more than two weeks,” says Jenny, who is PCSing to Korea from Arizona.